RichardNooooh/CalculusEspresso/README.md

 I would like to apologize ahead of time for my trashy parser code.
 There are some hastily made solutions here and there, and I will get to cleaning that at  some point in the future.

-## Other Notes
-I built this library on Java 13, however, it should work with lower versions of Java, down to Java 1.8.
-In the near future, I'll downgrade this library down to 1.8.

 ## Future Features
 - Transcendental constants in expression